marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

 .. index:: warn_unused_result function attribute

-.. gcc-attr:: warn_unused_result
+.. fn-attr:: warn_unused_result

-  The :gcc-attr:`warn_unused_result` attribute causes a warning to be emitted if a caller of the function with this attribute does not use its return value.
+  The :fn-attr:`warn_unused_result` attribute causes a warning to be emitted if a caller of the function with this attribute does not use its return value.
 This is useful for functions where not checking the result is either a security problem or always a bug, such as